 Joel was a pharmacist before attending medical school, and he came to us from private practice where he also served as a flight surgeon for the Army National Guard.
-Joel's broad experience, coupled with his "can do" attitude, made him the person I could always call on in a pinch.
-On more than one occasion, Joel volunteered to spend several months in Oklahoma City to help the Certification Division when they were short of staff.
-Somehow, even though he was several hundred miles away from his home office, he managed to keep his region running smoothly; indeed, a real tribute to his skill as a manager and leader.
+Joel's broad experience, coupled with his "can do" attitude, made him the person I could the FAA in 1987.
+He came to us from the U.S. Postal Service, where he was a manager in their Technical Training Institute.
+One of his responsibilities as the manager of our Aviation Medical Examiner Program was making the arrangements for all of the seminars that you have attended over the years.